Nature-Based Playgroups and Classes in the East Bay - 510 Families

 Tilden Nature Area (Oakland, Berkeley)

 The Environmental Education Center at Tilden offers programming for children (with caregivers present) throughout this 740-preserve that change with the seasons.
 Take a short hike and learn about flora and fauna, do an arts and crafts project, or get hands-on with activities like apple cider pressing or homemade ice cream making.
-A local favorite program is Farm Chores for Littles, where kids get a chance to take care of the animals at Tilden Little Farm.
-Another great one to look for is Tilden Tots.
+A local favorite program is Story Stroll, where kids go on a wee hike followed by storytime and hands-on activities at Tilden Little Farm.

 Ages: All welcome.